lfeigl/tournament-bracket-manager/README.md

 ## Configuration
-You can configure TBM in the *tbm.config.js*:
+You can configure TBM in the *tbm.config.js* if you need:

 `config.`
 * `port` **(number)**: The port on which TBM will be running. *(default: `1337`)*